Affordable by design

 Apply storage, spills, emergency steps, and reporting as part of practical hazard communication, chemical-safety awareness, labels, SDS use, and exposure prevention.

-If a court, officer, employer, school, attorney, or agency asked you to take a course, confirm that they accept an online certificate course before purchasing.
+If an employer, supervisor, privacy or safety officer, client, licensing board, or agency asked you to take this course, confirm that they accept this certificate and whether they also require site-specific policies, orientation, or training.
 This site does not promise universal acceptance.

 Not industrial-hygiene consulting, chemical exposure monitoring, legal advice, PPE certification, or a complete HazCom compliance program.